sighupio/permission-manager/docs/how-to-contribute.md

 The UI frontend source code is stored in the `web-client` folder.

+Once the container is done building, you can start developing the UI: the page will refresh automatically after every change.
 The UI will be accessible at http://localhost:4001, while the backend will be available at http://localhost:4002.
 In order to authenticate to the service using http auth, use `admin:admin`.